My Opah in 2009

 IMG_4448

-Her favourite crops is corn.
-It is quite easy to grow and need not so much attention like some other crops.
+Her favorite crop is corn.
+It’s relatively easy to grow and doesn’t require as much attention as some other plants.

 IMG_4452